Azure/fta-azurebootcamp/doc/closing.md

 #### [prev](./azurelandingzones.md) | [home](./welcome.md)  | [next](./welcome.md)

-1. There is more to learn
+- There is more to learn.
-1. Get an Azure subscription
+- Get an Azure subscription.
-1. Review your Azure readiness
+- Review your Azure readiness.